TwoBitMachines/FlareEngineDocs/source/playerAbilities/dash.rst

      - The time interval before the next dash can be triggered.

    * - Crouch
      - If enabled, the player will change to a lower height while dashing.
 If the player is below a platform when the dash completes, the crouch signal will be set.

+   * - Air Dash Limit
+     - This determines the number of times the player can dash while in mid-air.
+       Consecutive air dashes are only allowed if the player performs an air jump in between.

    * - Can Take Damage
      - If disabled, the player will not take damage while dashing.
 This assumes the player has a Health component.